 MASTERING THE METHOD (MTM) is for Feldenkrais teachers committed to improving their precision of touch, clarity of intention, and artfulness in execution.
 Studying the standards and masterpieces is a time-honored path to developing skillful mastery.
 In the lexicon of Functional Integration lessons, there are those structures and strategies that are so consistently effective, so remarkably reliable, that we can count on them to facilitate learning.

-In each module of this advanced training series, Larry Goldfarb, CFT, Ph.D. presents a remarkably clear map of one such archetypal lesson plan.
+In each module of this advanced training series, Larry Goldfarb, CFT, Ph.D. presents a remarkably clear map of one such lesson plan.
 From explaining the overall strategy to patiently coaching each participant in learning every technique, Larry provides the general instruction and personal guidance needed to successfully add this lesson to your FI repertoire.

 MASTERING THE METHOD offers you the opportunity to:

 - Become skilled at new hands-on techniques while refining familiar ones.

-- Understand the how & why of each step in the lesson choreography.
+- Understand the how & why of each step in a lesson.

-- Uncover and utilize the integrity of “the movement behind the lesson.”
+- Uncover and utilize the the movement behind the lesson.

 - Adapt the lesson to the student, not vice-versa.

 - Promote the transfer of learning into daily life.

 This course goes beyond simply presenting a formula.
 Studying each classic template from the inside out reveals the art and science of Feldenkraisian pedagogy.
 Examining essential lessons from an advanced perspective provides the means to discover—and come to embody—the methodology that guided Moshe Feldenkrais in developing our work.

 MASTERING THE METHOD begins with a series of Advanced Training modules about developing length and fostering dynamic upright skeletal support.
 Each module presents what could, in the wide repertoire of existing FI structures and strategies, be considered a standard: an unfailing, landmark lesson.